TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 ## First Results: Developers Experience and Performance

 What has changed?
 I really enjoy working with DI now.
 We don't have to include any configs nor configure directory to load services from.
-Everything default is created for us, everything **non-standard or weird is explicitly defined in the container**.
+Everything default is created for us; everything **non-standard or weird is explicitly defined in the container**.

-The speed is amazing and it will get only better once we figure Laravel container bottlenecks.
-Thanks to GPT and very neat tests suite that reported issues down to specific service, **I made the switch under 6 hours** (removing tags took the longest).
+The speed is amazing, and it will get only better once we figure out Laravel container bottlenecks.
+Thanks to GPT and a very neat tests suite that reported issues down to specific services, **I made the switch in under 6 hours** (removing tags took the longest).

-I really look for next ides, once the dust settles.
+I really look for the next ideas once the dust settles.

 <br>